michaelliao/mysql-warp/README.md

 * `table`: table name, default to model name;

-* `preInsert`: a function to allow you to do some modifications on an instance before saved;
+* `beforeCreate`: a function to allow you to do some modifications on an instance before saved;

-* `preUpdate`: a function to allow you to do some modifications on an instance before updated;
+* `beforeUpdate`: a function to allow you to do some modifications on an instance before updated;

 ### Boolean value